caipeide/autorace/README.md

   - `right_stick_vert`: Right analog stick - Forward to increase forward throttle, and Backward to increase reverse throttle.
 No operation for zero throttle.
   - `toggle_mode`: Switches modes - "User, Local Angle, Local(angle and throttle)"
   - `toggle_manual_recording`: Toggle recording of all data even if your car stops with zero throttle.
 This is disabled by default because a more suitable method *auto record on throttle* is enabled by default, which means that whenever the throttle is not zero, driving data will be recorded - as long as you are in user mode.
 The data will be saved in folder `data/tub_xx_xx_xx/`
   - `erase_last_N_records`: You don't want to use bad data to train you network, such as collisions with walls.
-This function can erase the data in the last 5 sec to keep your dataset clean.
-The erased number depends on the set running sequence.
-For example, if the frequence is set to 20 Hz, then `N = 5 * 20 = 100`.
+This function can erase the data in the last 100 frames to keep your dataset clean.
   - `increase_max_throttle`: the max_throttle for joystick control is set to 0.5 by default (when right analog stick is pushed to the front).
 Press right shoulder to increase the max_throttle by `PER_THROTTLE_STEP` if you need more speed. `PER_THROTTLE_STEP` is 0.05 by default, you can change this in `myconfig.py`.
   - `decrease_max_throttle`: Simmilar to the above.
 Press left shoulder to decrease the max_throttle by `PER_THROTTLE_STEP`.
   - `toggle_constant_throttle`: Toggle constant throttle.
 Sets to max throttle.